torch-core/tep-vault-standard/TEPs-Vault.md

     - For multi-asset vaults, calculations may use a quote asset specified in the config for exchange rate conversions; if not specified, the base asset is used.
   - **Requirements**:
     - MUST NOT include fees charged against assets.
-    - MUST NOT vary by caller.
+    - MUST NOT vary by sender.
     - MUST NOT reflect slippage or on-chain conditions.
     - MUST NOT revert unless due to integer overflow from unreasonably large input.
-    - MUST round down to 0.
+    - MUST round down to `0`.
     - MAY NOT reflect per-user price-per-share, but SHOULD reflect the average user’s price-per-share.
     - For multi-asset vaults, SHOULD handle conversions via config if needed.
   - **Input**: